iandioch/flasknasc/README.md

 # Setup

 Requires Python3.6+.

-Install the dependencies (ie. Flask) by running `python3.6 -m pip install -r requirements.txt`.
+1. Install the dependencies (ie. Flask) by running `python3.6 -m pip install -r requirements.txt`.
+2. You should create a flasknasc configuration file at `.flasknasc/config.json`.
+See the "Configuration" section of this document for an example.

 # Usage